GGRIGORAS/in-memory-cache/README.md

-in-memory cache of order objects that supports
+In-memory cache of order objects that supports
     adding new orders, removing existing orders and matching buy and sell orders.
 		- On "order" is a request to buy or sell a financial security (eg. bond, stock, commodity, etc.)